Ben Casnocha

 Benedict T. Casnocha is an American author, entrepreneur, and investor, based in San Francisco, California.

-He is currently the co-founder and partner at the venture capital firm Village Global.
+He is a co-founder and partner at the venture capital firm Village Global.

-At 14 he founded Comcate Inc., an e-government technology firm, and is the author of three books, including the New York Times bestseller The Start-Up of You.
+At 14 he founded Comcate Inc., an e-government technology firm.
+He is the author of three books, including the New York Times bestseller The Start-Up of You.

-He is a keynote speaker at many business events and conventions.
+He has spoken at business events and conventions.
 He has appeared on The Charlie Rose Show and is a commentator on NPR’s Marketplace and in Newsweek.
 He has also written for the American Enterprise Institute and the U.S. State Department.
 He has been a mentor at startup incubator Techstars.

 In 2006, BusinessWeek named Casnocha one of America's best young entrepreneurs.
-Politics Online named him one of the "25 most influential people in the world of internet and politics."
+Politics Online named him one of the "25 most influential people in the world of internet and politics".

-In 2017, A member of Product Hunt 's founding team and a veteran from LinkedIn are teaming up to invest in companies at the early stage.
-For a new investment fund Erik Torenberg and Ben Casnocha are investing $50 million.
+In 2017, Casnocha and Product Hunt employee Erik Torenberg and Ben sought to raise $50 million for an investment fund.